wojtryb/Shortcut-Composer/README.md

   - `Pie icon global scale` - Global scale factor for icons of every pie menu.
   - `Pie deadzone global scale` - Global scale factor for the deadzone area of every pie menu.
   - `Pie animation time` - Time (in seconds) for fade-in animation when showing the pie menu.

+### Changing the values in Pie menus and Multiple assignments
+**Configure Shortcut Composer** has a separate tab called `Action values` in which you can add new values to some of the actions, as well as remove those that are not needed.

+Action to modify can be selected using the combobox on the top.

+Values are added by selecting the list value(s) on the left and pressing the green **add** button.
+Analogically, selecting values on the right, and pressing the **remove** button, removes the values from action.

+Dragging values on the right, allow to change their order.
+This can also be done using the `Edit mode` directly from the PieMenu (does not apply to MultipleAssignments)

 ### Modifying actions and creating custom ones
 While the settings dialog allows to tweak the values common for plugin actions, it does not allow to modify the behaviour of the actions or create new ones.